markh-de/KiVar/README.md

 ###### Typical Use

 CCEs
- * are recommended for shorter, simpler Content, such as a simple symbol Value, a short MPN or manufacturer name,
+ * are recommended for shorter, simpler Content, such as a simple component Value, a short MPN or manufacturer name,
  * allow specifying multiple Choice Expressions in a compact way,
  * therefore save space when many Choices need to be declared or defined.